Taravatsh/Movies-ETL/README.md

 ## Summary

 In conclusion, this project was performed with the use of Python, Pandas, the ETL process and code refactoring.
-The extraction, transformation and loading process were done successfully and this was confirmed after achieving the number of rows for the movies and ratings tables to be **6,052** and **26,024,289** respectively as shown in figures below.
+The extraction, transformation and loading process were done successfully and this was confirmed after achieving the number of rows for the movies and ratings tables to be **6,052** and **26,024,289** respectively as shown in the figures below.

 *Movies Query:*